 1 – Margarine

-But one thing to keep in mind is that, depending on what type of margarine you use, the richness of the flavor can be different.
-If you like using a low-fat margarine, consider adding a little bit of meringue powder to provide a stiffening agent that will be lacking in the low-fat margarine.
+Keep in mind that depending on what type of margarine you use, the richness of the flavor can be different.
+If you like using a low-fat margarine, consider adding a bit of meringue powder to provide a stiffening agent that will be lacking in the low-fat margarine.

-That stiffness can be particularly important if you are attempting to pipe your icing in order to make decorative flowers and borders.
-The decorating requires precision and a loose frosting can make it difficult to accurately create the design that you are hoping for.
+That stiffness can be particularly important if you try to pipe your icing to make decorative flowers and borders.
+The decorating requires precision, and that’s why a loose frosting can make it difficult to reach the intended design.

-Your basic buttercream will use something to the effect of a 1-to-5 ratio when it comes to your unsalted butter against your sugar content.
+Your basic buttercream will use something to the effect of a 1:5 ratio when it comes to your unsalted butter against your sugar content.

-There are additional ingredients in your frosting that will include things such as a little bit of milk and vanilla extract.
-This is to get the frosting to be the right consistency overall.
+Additional ingredients in your frosting include a bit of milk and vanilla extract.
+This is to get the frosting to be the right consistency.

-Exposure to the room air temperature can result in some of those ingredients breaking down and compromising the texture of your frosting so be certain that you have covered it securely with your plastic wrap.
+Exposure to room air temperature can result in some of those ingredients breaking down and compromising the texture of your frosting.
+Cover your ingredients with a plastic wrap to minimize these occurrences.

 4 – Coconut Oil

-Here’s something you may not have realized: when kept at slightly below room temperature, coconut oil will begin to solidify.
 This makes it a great choice when making a frosting instead of using something such as margarine or a shortening agent.
+Typically, coconut oil is used in a 1:1 ratio.

-Keep in mind that using coconut oil will give it an obvious coconut flavor, though it will be lighter in nature.
-Not only that, coconut oil is prone to separating if you don’t make it correctly or you keep it stored at a temperature that is too warm for the coconut oil.
+Remember that using coconut oil will give it a coconut flavor, and a lighter consistency.
+Additionally, coconut oil is prone to separating if you don’t make it correctly or if you keep it stored at a temperature that’s too warm for the coconut oil.

-When you finally do ice the cake, make sure that you cover consistently and evenly throughout.
-After you have completed the icing process, keep your cake in the fridge until the point where you are ready to serve it.
+When you finally ice the cake, make sure that you cover it consistently and evenly throughout.
+The cake should always be in the fridge as long as it’s not being currently served to maintain the final consistency.

 It might seem tedious but using coconut oil can be a great alternative to butter and give you the same type of consistency that butter would while providing a little pop of coconut to your frosting.